What are the updates that Ksplice delivers?

 Ksplice Uptrack works with the unmodified versions of the kernels we support.
 Even the initial installation process is completely rebootless, so Ksplice can bring your kernel up-to-date without any downtime.

-For user-space patching on Oracle Linux 6 and Oracle Linux 7, the components that Ksplice patches with zero-downtime need to be first upgraded to a Ksplice-aware version and the system restarted.
+For user-space patching on Oracle Linux 6, 7, and 8, the components that Ksplice patches with zero-downtime need to be first upgraded to a Ksplice-aware version and the system restarted.

 Which kernels does Ksplice Uptrack support?